How Do You Prepare HVAC Equipment for a Storm

 - Protect Your System from the Surge

-Install a high-quality surge protector where any heavy appliances, for example, a furnace, are plugged into a typical wall outlet, to automatically shut down your HVAC appliances if there’s a jump in the line voltage.
+Install a high-quality surge protector where any heavy appliances, for example, a furnace, are plugged into a typical wall outlet, to automatically shut down your HVAC appliances if there’s a spike in the line voltage.
 Also, don’t touch any electrical components, and ask for a technician’s help if you need help assistance with surge protectors.

 - Make Sure Everything is Anchored

-Confirm your outside A/C equipment is installed on a concrete pad and properly secured to avoid the equipment from being thrown in the air or washing away during a storm.
+Confirm your outside A/C equipment is installed on a concrete pad and properly secured to avoid the equipment from being thrown in the air or washing away in a storm.
 If your area is prone to hurricanes, use hurricane straps to protect your air conditioning system from high winds.